crajcan/the_rust_programming_language/notes.md

 v1.iter().map(|x| x + 1).collect::<Vec<_>>();
 ```

-Notice the underscore in the _turbofish_ lets us allow the complier to infer the element type we want the resulting collection to have.
+Notice the underscore in the _turbofish_ lets us allow the complier to infer the `Item` type we want the resulting collection to have.

 ### Custom Iterators
 See `chapter_13/src/counter.rs`

 *note* The iterator constructor methods `#iter`, `#iter_mut`, and `#into_iter` convert collection types like `Vector` into `std::slice::Iter`, `std::slice::IterMut`, and `std::slice::IntoIter` structs, respectively.
 Each implement the `Iterator` trait.
-When implement `Iterator` for your own custom type.
-There is no need to call any constructor methods.
+When  you implement `Iterator` for your own custom type, there is no need to call any constructor methods as your type is already any iterator.

 ### Zip
 `#zip` returns `None` when either of its input iterators returns `None`